Access Guide

 Access Tours

 Our specialist Access Tours take place once a month on a Saturday and begin with an introductory welcome to the Museum.
 A dedicated tour guide will be with you for the duration of your tour.
-Visit our What’s On page to view and book upcoming tours.

 Join our Deaf Friendly tours facilitated by a qualified British Sign Language interpreter for deaf and hard of hearing visitors.
-The BSL interpreter works alongside one of our friendly costumed demonstrators who will support the tour by spoken interpretation.

 Get in touch